Frederick Crews: Advocacy for the innocence of Jerry Sandusky

 Up to his death, Crews continued to advocate for Jerry Sandusky in the belief that Sandusky is innocent of the charges of sexual abuse of young boys of which he was convicted.
 Crews wrote articles such as "A Shower of Lies and the Mess at Penn State".

 His last interview on this topic was with the Daily Mail reporter Emma James as part of a series of articles revisiting the Sandusky conviction in light of new evidence and a June 26, 2024 appeal hearing.

 Crews was motivated to defend Sandusky after reading The Most Hated Man in America: Jerry Sandusky and the Rush to Judgment by Mark Pendergrast.
 The book served as the basis for Crews' article in Skeptic Magazine, "Trial by Therapy: The Jerry Sandusky Case Revisited".
 Crews expanded on his thoughts in the case in an interview with John Ziegler on the World According to Zig podcast in October 2019.

 The New York Review of Books

-In his capacity as a reviewer for The New York Review of Books, Crews wrote on various topics in addition to Freud, including:
+As a reviewer for The New York Review of Books, Crews wrote on topics in addition to Freud, including: